Electric Skateboards in Finland

 🚧 Where to Ride

-Finland offers a clear and favourable framework for riders:
+Finland offers a clear and favorable framework for riders:

-e-skates ≤ 25 km/h and ≤ 1 kW are treated as bicycles, so they are free to be ridden on most roads.
+e-skates ≤ 25 km/h and ≤ 1 kW are treated like bicycles, so they are free to circulate on most roads.

 Beyond that, they fall into the moped category, with the associated obligations.

-A country that focuses on responsibility and safety, without hindering electric mobility.
+This is a country that prioritizes responsibility and safety, without hindering electric mobility.

 🛹 What Evo-Spirit Offers

-All our Evo-Spirit electric skateboards have a version compliant with Finnish regulations: speed limited to 25 km/h, full front and rear lighting.
+All our Evo-Spirit electric skateboards have a compliant version for Finnish regulations: speed limited to 25 km/h, with full front and rear lighting.

-Our flagship model for legal use: the Switcher V3 City EDPM, designed for the city and approved for public roads.
+Our flagship model for legal use is the Switcher V3 City EDPM, designed for urban environments and approved for public roads.